NeCTAR have packaged R-Studio into the Application Catalogue so you can create your own instance of R-Studio running in the Nectar Research cloud.

-Choose your desired instance flavor (use an m2.small - m2.xlarge), key pair and the Availability Zone which needs to match with the volume we created earlier.
+Choose your desired Instance Flavor, Key pair and the Availability Zone which needs to match with the volume we created earlier.
 Click Next to continue.

 In this step, you should provide your desired Username and Password for R-Studio.
 You will be prompted for these later once the application has been deployed.
 Click Next to continue.

 The last step allows you to provide a name.
 You can keep the default, R-Studio, or supply your own.
 Click Next to continue.
 You will then be taken to the Application Environments screen.
 You'll want to click the Deploy This Environment button to kick off the deployment.